Ficool

 I hated it.

-I hated that I noticed tiny details about him-how he walked, how he furrowed his brows when thinking or when things didn't go his way, how he talked, how he crossed his legs so majestically when he sat.
-And how he looked at his son with such doting eyes.
+I hated that I noticed tiny details about him—how he walked with a quiet confidence, how he furrowed his brows when thinking or when things didn't go his way, how his voice carried a calm authority even when he spoke softly.

 What am I thinking?

-I love my boyfriend.
-I know I do.
-Marshall is just attractive -thats all there is to it.
+Marshall is just attractive—that's all there is to it.

-"Adeline", he called my name.
+"Adeline," he called my name.

 And the resolve I'd tried so hard to build crumbled as I looked up at him.